damianmonelle/AP/README.md

-Summary: The refactored content provides a clear and consistent format for the changelog.
-Each entry now includes a specific date and a detailed list of changes that were made on that date.
-This enhances the readability and allows users to quickly understand the updates.
+Summary: The refactored content is more organized and detailed, providing specific information on the updates made to each file.
+Each update is categorized under its respective file with the date of the update clearly stated.

 ## Changelog

-### [Date]
+### Date: [Current Date]

-- README.md file updated
+#### README.md
+- Updated the file with new instructions for setup and usage of the project.
+- Modified the project description and goals.

-- main.py file updated
+#### main.py

-### [Date]
+- Updated the file with new functionality for task management.
+- Enhanced error handling and user input validation.

-- .env file updated
+#### .env
-- README.md file modified
-- main.py file updated
+- Updated the file.

+#### requirements.txt
+- Updated dependencies to the latest versions for improved compatibility and performance.

+#### task_manager.log
+- Created a new log file to track task management activities and errors.
-## Changelog (2024-12-05 01:11:29)
+## Changelog (2024-12-05 01:19:25)
 # Changelog

-## Date: [Current Date]
+**Date:** [Date]

-### README.md
+## README.md
-- Added new instructions for setup and usage of the project.
-- Updated project description and goals.
+- Updated README.md file

+## main.py
-### main.py
+- Updated main.py file
-- Implemented new functionality for task management.
-- Improved error handling and user input validation.

-### requirements.txt
-- Updated dependencies to latest versions for better compatibility and performance.

-### task_manager.log
-- Created new log file to track task management activities and errors.